Elliptic Arithmetic 08: Curve Validation and Subgroups

 - check subgroup membership, commonly \([n]Q=\mathcal O\) or a validated equivalent.

-For a curve with cofactor \(h=1\), the on-curve check plus non-infinity already puts a point in the prime-order group.
-For \(h>1\), the subgroup condition is a separate security condition, not a cosmetic extra.
+For a domain parameter set with prime base-point order \(n\) and cofactor \(h=1\), the on-curve check plus non-infinity already puts a point in the prime-order group because \(\#E(\mathbb F_p)=n\).
+This is the P-256 situation.
+For \(h>1\), or when the full curve order is not the prime order used by the protocol, the subgroup condition is a separate security condition, not a cosmetic extra.

 }